Interpreting risk scores

 How to use them: build per-axis dashboards if you care about the breakdown;

-otherwise verdict summarises across all 8.
+otherwise salience summarises across all 8.

 Console note.
 All 8 axes are always present in the